by Mike Starrs,

 Phase 3: Prototype and Build

-As we move into the final two phases of using Design Thinking for good Business analysis, let’s do a quick recap of what’s been covered so far.
+As we move into the final two phases of using Design Thinking for exceptional Business analysis, let’s do a quick recap of what’s been covered so far.
 In Phase 1 we discovered the current state through the Inspiration phase of Human Centred Design, using a range of planning techniques from BABOK® and design-based techniques to elicit, describe and capture the current state.
 This strong foundation of knowledge and understand lead into Phase 2 where we used Ideation to look at the ideal future state and started to elicit our requirements.
 Using techniques from Agile, Design Thinking and IIBA’s BABOK®, we have been able to create Sprints, wrapped our requirements into User Stories, and developed the product backlog that will take us through to the end of our journey.
 In the next two phases we will prototype, build, seek feedback, and complete our objective of delivering value through lean and quality requirements to address business needs.

 With a full set of prioritised requirements organised in a Product Backlog, commence on finalising the future state process and building prototypes to support the process by transitioning from Ideation to Implementation.
 Work on the future state should involve the intended product or service being delivered and how the customer or user will experience it.
 How they will interact and use the service or product being created is critical for a successful delivery, and a number of techniques exist to help work this out.